What is a Cashier?

 Cashier Job Outlook

-There were about 3,555,500 jobs for Cashier in 2016 (in the United States).
+In the United States, there were 3,555,500 jobs for Cashier in 2016.
 There is little to no growth in job opportunities for Cashier.
-There will be an estimated 653,700 positions for Cashier per year.
+The BLS estimates 653,700 yearly job openings in this field.

 The states with the most job growth for Cashier are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Delaware, Maine, or West Virginia.
 These states have the worst job growth for this type of profession.